spotlightpa/poor-richard/content/news/2021-09-30-SPLSECPROBEXX.md

 PSERS pays such firms more than $500 million in fees annually.

 Most are investment managers, ranging from industry giants such as BlackRock to small Pennsylvania venture-capital outfits, that invest PSERS’ billions in private and public companies around the globe.
-A smaller number, led by Montgomery County-based adviser Hamilton Lane, serve as intermediaries between PSERS and the money managers, helping the agency evaluate their performance.
+A smaller number serve as intermediaries between PSERS and the money managers, helping the agency evaluate their performance.

 The commission’s investigation doesn’t mean “that we have concluded that PSERS or anyone else has violated the law” or that the agency has “a negative opinion” of anyone, senior SEC enforcement counsel Heidi M. Mitza wrote in the subpoena.
 “We are trying to determine whether there have been any violations of the federal securities laws.”

 PSERS has declined to comment on the SEC investigation, as it has on the criminal probe.
 Several firms from the list in the subpoena also declined to comment.

-“Unfortunately we can’t discuss this matter,” Kate McGann, a spokesperson for Hamilton Lane, said of the SEC subpoena.
+Besides the retirement plan, the SEC is also known to have served a subpoena on at least one leading fund consultant, Hamilton Lane, a Conshohocken firm that specializes in private-equity investments not available on the stock market.
+“Unfortunately we can’t discuss this matter,” said Kate McGann, a spokesperson.

-In part, the SEC demands repeat those made previously by federal prosecutors in their initial flurry of subpoenas served on PSERS, the taxpayer-funded Public School Employees’ Retirement System.
+In large part, the SEC demands repeat those made previously by federal prosecutors in their initial flurry of subpoenas served on PSERS, the taxpayer-funded Public School Employees’ Retirement System.

 The SEC, like the prosecutors, demanded all documents, reports, and emails about the botched decision of the board in December to adopt too rosy a number for fund profits.